-(g) The signing of the MOU:
+(b) The signing of the MOU on 18th January 2019

 2019 has had a perfect start for CAFOR with the signing of a Memorandum of Understanding (MOU) between the African Union and CAFOR on January 18 2019.
 Through the MOU, the two parties CAFOR and the African Union agree to work together to enhance the integration of global and continental policy agendas.
 These include the Sustainable Development Goals (SDGs), Agenda 2063, the Science, Technology and Innovations Strategy for Africa (STISA 2024), the